Source code for rank_preserving_calibration.ovr_isotonic

 ) -> dict[str, Any]:

-calibrated probabilities are then normalized to sum to 1.
-This is a common
+class against the rest, then normalises each row to sum to 1.
+This is the

 Args: